zorael/kameloso/README.md

 ## Fails to build with OpenSSL 1.1.0

 ### Linux
-The library `dlang-requests` has not yet been updated to work with the modern 1.1.0 version of OpenSSL, and so this project will not build unless you manually modify its project file to point to the old library.
+The library `dlang-requests` has not yet been updated to work with the modern **1.1.0** version of OpenSSL, and so this project will not build unless you manually modify its project file to point to the old library.
 This assumes that you still have the old library installed.
-For instance, the package name is `openssl-1.0` in Arch linux, and can peacefully live next to the new `openssl`.
+The package name is `openssl-1.0` in Arch linux and it can peacefully live next to the new `openssl`.

 Open `~/.dub/packages/requests-0.4.1/requests/dub.json` in a text editor, and find these lines: